lcfyi/quarantine-monitor/hardware/linux/README.md

 7. Click your added '.sof' file and select Properties.
 Enable file compression by ticking the associated checkbox, leaving everything else as is.
 8. Generate the file.
 ![Screenshot](./images/quartus.PNG)

+Move the generated `.rbf` to the Linux filesystem, and run [the script](./program.sh).
+This will flash te FPGA.